 I was inspired by my Dad who was an amazing runner in his high school days in the upper peninsula of Michigan.
 Wanting to follow in his footsteps, I ran for Eden Prairie in both middle school and high school, enjoying many successes along the way.
 After high school, I decided to run road races as my life allowed, spanning all of the distances…marathons, half marathons, 10-milers, 10Ks, and 5Ks.
 Running in races is something that I continue to enjoy.

-I have my Master’s Degree in Education and am licensed in secondary Life Science, and I work at Minnetonka High School as an Office Assistant.
-I have two awesome daughters who go to Minnetonka Schools, Kate and Kira, and am married to my middle school sweetheart, Eric.
+I have my Master’s Degree in Education and am licensed in secondary Life Science, and I work at Minnetonka High School supporting the Math and Science Departments.
+I have two awesome daughters, Kate and Kira, and am married to my middle school sweetheart, Eric.